emontzkajnl/plugins/advanced-ads/readme.txt

 7. Use various conditions to choose who should see ads (basic plugin and more in add-ons).
 8. See AdSense earnings in your WP Backend
 9. Track impressions and clicks (Tracking add-on).
-10. Convert AdSense ads into AMP automatically (Responsive add-on)
+10. Convert AdSense ads into AMP automatically (AMP Ads add-on)

 == Changelog ==

-= 1.46.0 (August 17, 2023) =
+= 1.52.2 (May 6, 2024) =

-- Feature: add a direct link to view the ad when a new ad is published
+- Fix: enhance data handling in Gutenberg block module for improved security
-- Improvement: use adsense ad unit title in adsense earnings metabox
+- Fix: replace function 'maybe_unserialize' with a more secure custom function

-- Fix: add an "aria-label" attribute to link tags which contain images
+= 1.52.1 (April 4, 2024) =

-- Fix: add a new Translation promo class, which prevents PHP deprecation notices
+- Fix: resolve issue with saving group weight

-- Fix: prevent deprecation warnings in PHP 8.2
+= 1.52.0 (April 3, 2024) =

-- Fix: remove unused AMP code that in some cases threw a PHP error
+- Improvement: bump 'Tested up to' version to 6.5
-- Fix: exchange 'wp_img_tag_add_loading_attr' function, which was deprecated in WordPress 6.3,  with 'wp_img_tag_add_loading_optimization_attrs'
+- Improvement: add status icon for ads in group modal